 New northbound APIs are required for authorized AF to request to use a service function chain provided by the network operator and to request monitoring and reporting of events according to the status of the SFC processing, etc., based on service level agreement with the third party.

-For continuing the SFC processing, some mechanisms and enhancement of the roaming interfaces are needed to apply the same SFC policies for UE mobility cases that result in the change of routing paths for user plane traffics requiring SFC including:
+For continuing the SFC processing, some mechanisms and enhancement interfaces are needed to apply the same SFC policies for UE mobility cases that result in the change of routing paths for user plane traffics requiring SFC including:

 Upon UE moves within the same operator’s network depending on the applicable SFC deployments, e.g. at the 5G core network and/or Edge Hosting Environment.

-Upon UE moves with the changes of operator’s networks, e.g. from HPLMN to VPLMN for local breakout roaming scenarios, and from the same serving network to different operator’s Edge Hosting Environments.
+Upon UE moves with the changes of operator’s networks, e.g. from the same serving network to different operator’s Edge Hosting Environments.

-For handling SFC processing based on SFC policy, the enhancement of service-based architecture will be needed for some NFs and their services, e.g. PCF, NEF, UPF, SMF, etc., as well as the corresponding interfaces and procedures for different SFC deployments.
+For handling SFC processing based on SFC policy, the enhancement of service-based architecture will be needed for some NFs and their services, e.g. PCF, NEF, UPF event exposure, SMF, etc., as well as the corresponding interfaces and procedures for different SFC deployments.
 For example:

-a UPF with SFC capabilities that can support different service functions and flexible SFC configuration for a PDU session that requires different SFC processing for applications.
+a UPF with SFC capabilities that can support different event exposure service(s) and flexible SFC configuration for a PDU session that requires different SFC processing for applications.

 the procedures to enforce both of SFC policies and traffic steering policies to traffic flows of the UEs requiring service function chains for their applications.